 Finally, there’s been plenty of column inches allocated to economic cycles.
 Do you believe in seven-year cycles (thinking back to the last economic downturn)?

-Thank you Alastair for your time and outlining your approach and inspirations.
+Thank you, Alistair, for your time and outlining your approach and inspirations.
 We hope Costa continues to grow from strength to strength.
-It must be time for another latte?
+It must be time for another Flat White?

-Alastair Langan is Finance Director at Costa Coffee
+Alistair Langan is Finance Director at Costa Coffee.